Ads keep this website free for you.

 Sale of a Leveraged Investment

 When you have borrowed to purchase an investment, this is called a "leveraged" investment.
-When the investment is purchased, the amount borrowed for the purchase should be repaid.
+When the investment is sold, the amount borrowed for the purchase should be repaid.
 If it is not repaid, the interest on the purchase amount will no longer be deductible, unless the funds are reinvested to earn income.

 Disappearing Source Rules